 Be a good role model

-The bottom line is you can’t completely eliminate the negative aspects of organizational politics.
+The bottom line is you can’t completely eliminate the negative aspects of organizational politics, even when staff are working remotely.
 But when you’re supportive, loyal and team-oriented, employees will be far more likely to follow your lead.